david-cattermole/mayaMatchMoveSolver/BUILD_MACOS.md

 # Build mmSolver

-After building CMinpack, you can now build mmSolver.
+After building Thirdparty, you can now build mmSolver.

 Run these commands, on MacOS:
 ```commandline